discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 <GridItem sm="5">
 ### Extra Weapons and Food
 - Focus offers your group a very efficient pull with <Skill name="Into the Void"/> in T4 fractals.
 - Dagger mainhand can be used to precast <Skill name="Unstable Bladestorm"/> before swapping to a template with greatsword and spear or in long fights.
+It also allows to slot in focus.
 - Sword offers an evade, mobility and additional boonstrip when used as mainhand weapon.
+It is the highest damage offhand weapon and has a block.
 - Always run Spear.
 - Use sigil swapping where appropriate to gain additional damage.
 - Use <Item id="43360"/> for fights with adds for an additional damage boost.